Revelation Chapter 9: the three woes begin with the first two woes - the plagues of the fifth and sixth trumpet judgments of Yahuah ("God")

 9:13-19 Then the sixth angel sounded: And I heard (a) a voice from the four horns of the golden altar which is before [Yahuah], saying to the sixth angel who had the trumpet, “Release (b) the four angels who are bound at the great river Euphrates.”
 So the four angels, who had been prepared for (c) the hour and day and month and year, were released to kill a third of mankind.
 Now the number of (d) the army of the horsemen was two hundred million; I heard the number of them.
 And thus I saw the horses in the vision: those who sat on them had breastplates of fiery red, hyacinth blue, and sulfur yellow; and the heads of the horses were like the heads of lions; and out of their mouths came fire, smoke, and brimstone. (e) By these three plagues a third of mankind was killed - by the fire and the smoke and the brimstone which came out of their mouths.
 For their power is in their mouth and in their tails; for their tails are like serpents, having heads; and with them they do harm.

+f.
 So, by the three agents of death released by the two hundred million comet fragments—the fire, the smoke, and the brimstone (brimstone is burning sulfur which is common in comets)—another third of humanity is killed.
-That is over five and one-half billion or two-thirds of Earth’s population who have been killed so far during the Final Seven Years, with the last and most terrible trumpet/bowl judgment of Yahuah’s Wrath plus “Armageddon” yet to come.
+That is over five and one-half billion or two-thirds of Earth’s population who have been killed so far during the Final Seven Years, with the “last plagues of the wrath of Yahuah” (15:1)—the terrible bowl plagues—plus “Armageddon” yet to come.

 Dr. John S. Lewis, a professor of planetary science and Co-Director of the NASA Space Engineering Research Center at the University of Arizona, in his book Rain of Iron and Ice: The Very Real Threat of Comet and Asteroid Bombardment, made an interesting observation: